A Guide to Measuring the Effectiveness of Business Processes

 Specific: Goals should be clearly defined and easy to understand.
 They should be specific and focused on a particular aspect of the process being measured.

-For example, instead of setting a goal to “improve the process,” set a goal to “reduce the processing time by a percentage like 25%.”
+For example, instead of setting a goal to “improve the process,” set a goal to “reduce processing time by a specific percentage, like 25%.”
 This type of goal is specific, targeted, and clearly defined.

 Measurable: Goals must be quantifiable so that you can track progress and determine when you have achieved them.
 Measurable goals allow you to collect data and track progress over time.